Siddhanta: Buddhist philosophy

+(4) finally all his teaching was based on the perfect and highest wisdom.
+The first three are conditioned and finite, whereas the last is inconceivable and ineffable.

 Jain philosophical studies

 For Jainism, the texts vary between the three primary sects, with Sthanakavasis believing in no textual authority.
-Both the Digambara and Shvetambara believe that the "purest" Jain teachings were contained within the Purvas, which have been mostly lost to antiquity.
-Of the surviving Jain scriptures, the Digambara tend to focus upon the Prakaranas; while the Shvetambara focus upon the Angas.
+Both the Digambara and Śvetāmbara believe that the "purest" Jain teachings were contained within the Purvas, which have been mostly lost to antiquity.
+Of the surviving Jain scriptures, the Digambara tend to focus upon the Prakaranas; while the Śvetāmbara focus upon the Angas.

 Astronomy

 In Indian astronomy and astrology, Siddhanta (or Siddhantic) refers to a genre of texts that replaced the earlier tradition based on the Vedanga Jyotisha.
 The Siddhanta ("established theory") genre emerged around the beginning of the first millennium CE.
 Compared to the Vedanga Jyotisha, the Siddhanta texts discussed a wider range of topics including the nakshatras, the zodiac signs, precise calculations of the solar year, computations of planetary motions and positions, calculation of solar and lunar eclipses, and parallax.